asquini/RIOT/tests/driver_ata8510/README.md

 # Usage
 For testing the radio driver you can use the netif and txtsnd shell commands that are included in this application.

+To build a receiver:
+    BOARD=yarm make flash

+To build a transmitter (default ID is 1):
+    BOARD=yarm TX=1 make flash

+To build a transmitter with a different ID (range is 1-9):
+    BOARD=yarm TX=1 ID8510=5 make flash